franneck94/Vscode-C-Cpp-Runner/README.md

 ## Software Requirements

-- 🔧 Microsoft's C/C++ VSCode Extension (will be installed automatically)
-- 🔧 For C code: gcc/clang, gdb/lldb and make
+- 🔧 For C code: gcc and gdb or clang and lldb
-- 🔧 For C++ code: g++/clang++, gdb/lldb and make
+- 🔧 For C++ code: g++ and gdb or clang++ and lldb

 ## Install the Software Requirements (optional)

 - 🖥️ Windows:
-  - Highly recommended to install gcc/g++, gdb and make via [Cygwin](https://www.cygwin.com/).
+  - Highly recommended to install gcc, g++ and gdb via [Cygwin](https://www.cygwin.com/).
-  - One alternative is MinGW via [MSYS2](https://www.msys2.org/).
+  - One alternative is a Linux Distro via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).
-  - Another alternative is a Linux Distro via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).
+  - Another alternative is MinGW via [MSYS2](https://www.msys2.org/).
 - 🖥️ Linux:
-  - Recommended to install gcc/g++, gdb and make via a package manager (e.g. `apt` for Debian derivates).
+  - Recommended to install gcc, g++ and gdb via a package manager (e.g. `apt`).
 - 🖥️ MacOS:
-  - Recommended to install clang/clang++, lldb and make via [xcode-tools](https://developer.apple.com/xcode/features/).
+  - Recommended to install clang, clang++ and lldb via [xcode-tools](https://developer.apple.com/xcode/features/).
   - An alternative is installing the llvm toolchain with [brew](https://apple.stackexchange.com/a/362837).

 ## How to use: Compile all files in a folder